Bhutan Visitor Guide

 For travellers visiting Bhutan for more than 8 nights we recommend a slightly lower daily rate is paid for your guide and driver tips and again at your discretion.

 Porters: US$1.00 per bag.
-This equates to approx 80 Indian rupees or Bhutanese Ngultrum @ JAN24.
-Please only tip a porter if you feel they have gone to extra effort ie carrying heavy bags up stairs.
+This equates to approx 85 Indian rupees or Bhutanese Ngultrum @ 20JAN25.
+Please only tip a porter if you feel they have gone to extra effort ie carrying heavy bags upstairs.

 Temple Donations: Each time you enter a temple it is customary to leave a small donation.
-Nu100 (approx US$1.40) is sufficient.
+Nu100/INR100 (approx US$1.20) is sufficient.

 Tipping Guide When Trekking:

 At the end of each structured trek component of your stay in Bhutan (not applicable to day hikes) you will also need to tip your trekking cook, helpers and horsemen.
-Your trekking guide will normally be your guide throughout your entire journey so wait and tip guide and driver at the end of your stay in Bhutan using the formula above.
+Your trekking guide will normally be your guide throughout your entire journey so wait and tip guide and driver at the end of your stay in Bhutan using the formula in the previous section.

 Recommendations for tipping trekking crew: These figures below are the total tips to be offered and not per person.
 You can arrange to pay these tips via your trekking guide who will assist with this process.